 Students that are experiencing trouble accessing their information should contact CTW Support Services via the contact details page.

-CTW offers a range of online Nationally Accredited and non-accredited courses.
-The terms and conditions vary dependant on the type of learning program a student is enrolled in, please see the CTW Website for specific:
+CTW offers a range of online nationally accredited and non-accredited courses.
+The terms and conditions vary dependent on the type of learning program a student is enrolled in, please see the CTW website for specific:

 Your fees cover all learning materials, assessments, assessment marking, and student telephone and email support.
 There are no hidden fees and charges.
 CTW reserves the right to charge for additional services outside of the normal training and assessment services.